Lecture

 In the code above, we used the get function to search for the country key.

-However, since the country key does not exist in the dictionary, the get method returns its default value of None.
+However, since the country key does not exist in the dictionary, the get method returns to its default value of None.

 Mission